njanke96/psycho/README.md

 Simple twillio phone number proxy..

-It's a script using twilio to send messages as someone else, I made this to learn the twilio api.
+It's a script using twilio to send messages as someone else, in case you don't want to reveal your phone number, or are blocked.

 ## Setting up